msotsov/Power-BI-Desktop2/README.md

 # Power-BI-Desktop2

 My another project using Power BI Desktop.
-The purpose of this project is to find the value in Euro of different currency amounts using the currency rates data from web source.
+The purpose of this project is to find the value in Euro of different currency amounts in real time using the currency rates data from web source.

 <i>Data source: https://www.eestipank.ee/en/exchange-rates